nicktehrany/website/website/content/IN4150 Distributed Algorithms Notes/Stabilization.md

 There is a window size $w$ (represents the number of messages that have been sent but not yet received), and the sender maintains _ns_ and _na_ for the number of the next message to be sent and for the number of the next message to be acknowledged.
 The receiver has a counter _nr_ for the number of the next message to be received.

-When the receiver sends an acknowledgment it sends its current value of _nr_ which means that it acknowledges the correct recept of messages up to but not including _nr_.
+When the receiver sends an acknowledgment it sends its current value of _nr_ which means that it acknowledges the correct receipt of messages up to but not including _nr_.
 Upon receiving an ack, the receiver will set its value of _na_ equal to the received value if the received value is larger than _na_.
 Upon a time out in the sender it resends any message sent but not yet acked.
 The algorithm should stabilize to

 $$((na\le nr) \text{ and } (nr \le ns)\text{ and }(ns\le na+w)$$